alexander-pastukhov/grouping_factors_in_MIB/README.md

+# The Lack of Interaction between Extrinsic Grouping Factors in Motion-Induced Blindness
-# Data and the analysis code for the "No Interaction of Grouping Factors in Motion-Induced Blindness" paper
+Data and the analysis code for the  manuscript "The Lack of Interaction between Extrinsic Grouping Factors in Motion-Induced Blindness" manuscript, submitted to Plos One

-## Raw data
+## Data
 ### Experiment 1. "_Grouping via the Kanizsa figure and the common mask_"
 The raw data files are located in the [__Kanitza - Raw Data__](Kanitza - Raw Data) folder.
 The files for the main experiment and for the preliminary fingers-press asynchrony measurement are, correspondingly, in [__Main Experiment__](Kanitza - Raw Data/Main Experiment) and [__Real Disappearances__](Kanitza - Raw Data/Real Disappearances) subfolders.
 Please use scripts `MatlabToCSV_MainExperiment.m` and `MatlabToCSV_RealDisappearances.m` to convert from Matlab scripts to the CSV tables.